EasyAbp/EasyAbpGuide/Module-Review-Standard.md

 * ITodoAppService interface should contains all the public methods.

+## Domain Project

+* All the repository public methods should have cancellationToken param.

 ## Web Project

 * In Pages folder, the Todo folders should in the TodoManagement (module name) folder.